primeqa/primeqa/primeqa/mrc/README.md

 xlm-roberta-large -> PrimeQA/tydiqa-primary-task-xlm-roberta-large -> NQ Lists: Minimal F1 = 57.44
 ```

+### Task Arguments

+Some task arguments take references which allow for dynamic imports of existing or
+user-defined functionality.
+For example, to select the `ExtractivePostProcessor` use
+`--postprocessor primeqa.mrc.processors.postprocessors.extractive.ExtractivePostProcessor`.
+Alternatively, a new postprocessor could be written and selected with
+`--postprocessor qualified.path.to.new.postprocessor.NewPostProcessor`.

+For example, if one was implementing a new model which made predictions by means other than
+an extractive head then a `NewPostProcessor` which derived predictions from the model
+outputs would be needed.

+Similarly, when adding support for a new dataset (with a new schema) a new preprocessor would be needed.
+This would be selected by specifying `--preprocessor qualified.path.to.new.postprocessor.NewPreProcessor`
+for the `NewPreProcessor` corresponding to this dataset and schema.

 ### PrimeQA also supports answering questions over tables

 Currently supported TableQA datasets :